How Many Types Of Braces Are Available For Scoliosis?

-In general, there are 2 main types of braces: hard brace and soft brace.
+In general, there are 2 main types of braces for scoliosis: a hard brace and soft brace.

-Like what its name suggests, it is hard and non-flexible, and wearing which limits movements of the spine.
-Hence it greatly affects one’s sports participation and causes significant comfort and tolerance issues.
-Additionally, hard brace is usually bulky and heavy, and shows under the clothes, it is not easily accepted by image-conscious teenage girls.
+Like what its name suggests, it is hard and non-flexible and wearing which limits movements of the spine.
+Hence, it greatly affects one’s sports participation and causes significant comfort and tolerance issues.
+Additionally, a hard brace for scoliosis is usually bulky and heavy, and it shows under the clothes, it is not easily accepted by image-conscious teenage girls.
 Besides, it also creates much stiffness of the spine, weakness and tightness of the spine muscles.

-Currently the only available soft brace for scoliosis is SpineCor brace.
-You can get more information on SpineCor brace by following this link: http://www.spinecorporation.com.
+Currently, the only available soft brace for scoliosis is Spinecor brace.
+You can get more information on SpineCor brace by following this link:

-It’s hard to say which brace is definitely better than the other, they work on different principles.
-Hard braces are designed to hold against spine deformity statically, soft brace on the other hand, is designed to use dynamic force to target on bone deformity and muscle re-training and balancing.
+It’s hard to say which scoliosis brace is definitely better than the other, they work on different principles.
+Hard braces are designed to hold against spine deformity statically, soft brace, on the other hand, is designed to use dynamic force to target the bone deformity and muscle re-training and balancing.

 Both hard and soft braces can be effective before the bones of the spine reach maturity, which is usually between 13-15 years old for girls and 15-17 years old for boys.
 Hard braces can be used for any types of scoliosis such as neuromuscular scoliosis, congenital scoliosis, and idiopathic scoliosis.
 SpineCor brace is designed for idiopathic scoliosis only.

-For people who participate in sports like dancing, gymnast, running or badminton, soft brace is of a much more practical choice.
-Soft brace is also recommended for individuals who are more prone to skin problems or who are likely to have compliance issues.
+For people who participate in sports like dancing, gymnast, running or badminton, the soft brace for scoliosis is of a much more practical choice.
+The soft brace is also recommended for individuals who are more prone to skin problems or who are likely to have compliance issues.